There is not now, never has been, and never will be a feminist case for men to commercialize the bodies of women.

-We also love your comments.
-Please go to our website btr.org, find this episode, and comment.
+Please comment below and let us know your thoughts.
 What are your thoughts about feminism?
 What are your thoughts about pornography being a human rights issue?
 I would love to know what you think.

 If you haven’t yet and you’re so inclined, please rate this podcast on iTunes or your other podcasting apps.
 Every single one of your ratings helps isolated women find us, and until next week, stay safe out there.